nautobot/nautobot/nautobot/docs/development/templates.md

 * `buttons`: may provide a set of buttons at the top right of the page, to the left of the table configuration button.
-* `sidebar`: may implement a sidebar below the search form on the right.
 * `bulk_buttons`: may be a set of buttons at the bottom of the table, to the left of potential bulk edit or delete buttons.